 Our 360 Approach to Family Therapy & Support

-Have you ever noticed that your kids behave differently, depending on which family members are present?
+Have you noticed that your kids behave differently, depending on which family members are present?
 For example, your daughter listens well when she is with just you or just your spouse, but is defiant and sassy when you are both present?
 Or, that any combination of 2 of your children can get along, but add in a third sibling and WWIII breaks out?

-And it's not just what happens in the here and now that can have an influence--each of our individual life experiences shape how we interpret, react, and respond to different situations and events.
+It's not just what happens in the here and now that can have an influence--each of our individual life experiences shape how we interpret, react, and respond to different situations and events.
 And this, of course, impacts each of our relationships within the system.

 We work with: